miccaldas/micro_diary/README.md

-I am in dire need to have a very serious talk with myself.
+I'm in dire need to have a very serious talk with myself.
 I've been avoiding it for quite some time, but it's unavoidable.
 So, in order to break the ice with myself, I thought that creating a diary could be a good first step.
 Off course we are talking mostly of